Donald Trump Says People Told Him To ‘Ride’ Coronavirus Pandemic ‘Like A Cowboy,’ Admits He ‘Thought About It’

 Asked about his earlier April 12 “reopening” claim, Trump said that the Easter deadline was “just an aspiration,” adding that he did not want to see a “spike up” in cases that could be caused by lifting the guidelines prematurely, forcing workers back into offices and other job sites where they would be in close proximity with others, possibly spreading the coronavirus at an accelerated rate.

-Trump did not name any of the “people” who, he claimed, had advised him to do nothing but “ride that sucker” as an approach to the coronavirus crisis.
+Trump did not name any of the people who he claimed had advised him to do nothing and “ride that sucker” as an approach to the coronavirus crisis.